abauville/Sunaba/README.md

 - libqadmath.a

-To run the code with eclipse waking into account the environment variable OMP_NUM_THREADS (required by pardiso), follow this: http://stackoverflow.com/questions/829749/launch-mac-eclipse-with-environment-variables-set
+To run the code with eclipse taking into account the environment variable OMP_NUM_THREADS (required by pardiso), follow this: http://stackoverflow.com/questions/829749/launch-mac-eclipse-with-environment-variables-set

 ## Tips